 4. Percentage of CWS systems with an emergency plan of operation.
 An emergency plan of operation is a document that outlines how a community water system responds to various possible emergencies such as power outage, hurricane, terrorism, or water contamination.
-It also includes telephone and contact numbers for key personnel including water system managers, local emergency responders, chemical suppliers, equipment manufacturers, well drillers, alternative water suppliers, and MDE.
-The WSP has focused a considerable amount of energy into providing guidance and technical assistance to water systems regarding this need.
-During sanitary surveys, field engineers encourage water systems to develop and update emergency plans, and provide technical assistance as needed.
+It also includes telephone and contact numbers for key personnel, including water system managers, local emergency responders, chemical suppliers, equipment manufacturers, well drillers, alternative water suppliers, and MDE.
+WSP has focused a considerable amount of energy into providing guidance and technical assistance to water systems regarding this need.
+During sanitary surveys, field engineers encourage water systems to develop and update emergency plans and provide technical assistance as needed.
 In 2013, the WSP completed a contract with the Maryland Rural Water Association to help 66 small CWSs update their vulnerability assessments and emergency response plans.
-Currently, 81% of community water systems to encourage appropriate emergency planning.
+Currently, 81% of community water systems have an emergency plan of operation.
+WSP will continue to work with systems to encourage appropriate emergency planning.